Last week I shared a detailed post on how to host a gift exchange. If you need help organizing your gift exchange, be sure you read that post first.

 - Accessory Swap – Necklaces, scarves, and earrings.

 - Alphabet Exchange – Pre-select a letter from the alphabet.
 Gifts must begin with that letter.

-- Book Exchange – I’m a member of Hope*writers, and the past two Decembers they have hosted an option Jolabokaflod (in short, an Icelandic tradition of giving books).
+- Book Exchange – I was a member of a writing group that hosted an optional Jolabokaflod (in short, an Icelandic tradition of giving books).
 Encourage your women to send a favorite Christian book to one another.

 - Favorite Things – Give one of your favorite things.
 Encourage women to include an explanation of why it’s one of their favorite things.

 - First Letter of their Name – Gifts must begin with the first letter of the recipient’s name.
 Or the gift must start with the first letter of the giver’s name – have the recipients guess who the giver’s identity.

 - Game Exchange – Ask women to send their favorite board or card game to each other.

 - Gift Card Exchange – Ask women to limit their gifts to gift cards of a certain amount ($5 or $10).
 One of our former Youth Group leaders would do this at Christmas, and they gave out a prize for the most unique gift card given.
 You’d be amazed at the random gift cards you can purchase!